 The music industry has changed dramatically over the last decade.
-Despite the boom of streaming platforms, many people like to have their music downloaded and stored locally on their phone or computer.
+Despite the boom of streaming platforms, many people like to have their music downloaded and stored locally on their phones or computers.

 Local storage creates the potential for losing your files.
 This can be frustrating and upsetting, but luckily there are a few ways to solve this issue.
 In this article, we’ll look at how to recover deleted music files, some of the best methods to get deleted songs back, and how to prevent this in the future.

-Below we’ll take a look at 5 of the ways you can recover your deleted music files in 2021.
-We’ll quickly walk you through each method, with a step by step guide, and highlight any key points.
+Below we’ll take a look at 5 of the ways you can recover your deleted music files in 2022.
+We’ll quickly walk you through each method, with a step-by-step guide, and highlight any key points.

 We’ve all been here before, scrambling through our recycle bin to see if that file is still in there after carelessly deleting it.
 Whether it’s schoolwork, an important document, or your favorite Fleetwood Mac album, it happens to the best of us.